 - Decisions made by council as a whole at meetings: s.
 5(1) - Decisions are made by by-law or by resolution: s.
-5(3) - One member, one vote: s.
+5(3) - One member, one vote and votes taken openly: s.
 243, 244 - Quorum is a majority of members: s.
-237 - Every municipality must have procedure bylaw: s.
+237 - Every municipality must have procedure by-law: s.
 238

-- Meetings must be open to public except where dealing with: s.
-239:
+- Meetings must be open to public except when dealing with: s.
+239(2):

 - Security of property

 - Personal matters

 - Acquisition/disposition of land

 - Labour relations

 - Litigation

 - Solicitor-client communications

 - Educational or training sessions

 - Information supplied in confidence from another government

-- Meetings must be open to public except where dealing with: s.
-239 (cont'd): - Trade secrets or scientific, technical, commercial, financial information supplied in confidence - Trade secrets or scientific, technical, commercial, financial information that belongs to the municipality - Position, plans, criteria or instructions to be applied to negotiations
+- Meetings must be open to public except when dealing with: s.
+239(2) (cont'd): - Trade secrets or scientific, technical, commercial, financial information supplied in confidence - Trade secrets or scientific, technical, commercial, financial information that belongs to the municipality - Position, plans, criteria or instructions to be applied to negotiations

 - What is a meeting? s.
-238(1): - o Quorum - "Materially advances the business or decision- making" of municipality - Procedural requirements for closed meetings must be met - Resolution re nature of matter: s.
+238(1): - o Quorum - "Materially advances the business or decision-making" of municipality - Procedural requirements for closed meetings must be met - Resolution re nature of matter: s.
 239(4)(a) - No substantive vote: s.
-239(5) & (6) - All proceedings must be recorded whether open or closed: s.
+239(5) & (6) - Records must be kept of all meetings, whether open or closed: s.
 239(7)

-- Individuals may request investigation into whether meeting properly closed - Investigation carried out by municipal closed meeting investigator or Ontario Ombudsman
+- Individuals may request investigation into whether meeting properly closed - Investigation carried out by municipal closed meeting investigator or Ontario Ombudsman - City of Markham uses LAS' Closed Meeting Investigator services